Clare Winger Harris

 Cover of the April 1928 issue of Amazing Stories, which featured Clare Winger Harris's classic short story "The Miracle of the Lily."

-Clare Winger Harris (January 18, 1891 – October 26, 1968) was a pioneering science fiction writer whose short stories were published during the 1920s.
+Clare Winger Harris (January 18, 1891 – October 26, 1968) was an American science fiction writer whose short stories were published during the 1920s.
 She is credited as the first woman to publish stories under her own name in science fiction magazines.
 Harris began publishing stories in 1926 and soon became popular with readers, with most of her fiction appearing in the influential magazine Amazing Stories.
 She published a total of twelve stories, all but one of which were collected in 1947 as Away From the Here and Now; a full collection was not published until 2019 when The Artificial Man and Other Stories appeared.
 Her stories, which often feature strong female characters, have been reprinted in anthologies such as Library of America's The Future Is Female!
 25 Classic Science Fiction Stories by Women and Wesleyan University Press's Sisters of Tomorrow: The First Women of Science Fiction.